-Form N-1A ("Registration Statement") with the Commission.5 Each Fund intends to qualify each year as a regulated investment company (a "RIC") under Subchapter M of the Internal Revenue Code of 1986, as amended.6 Innovator Capital Management, LLC (the "Adviser") is the investment adviser to the Funds and Milliman Financial Risk Management LLC (the "Sub-Adviser") is the sub-adviser.
-Rule 14.11(i)(7) provides that, if the investment adviser to the investment company issuing Managed Fund Shares is affiliated with a broker-dealer, such investment adviser shall erect a "fire wall" between the investment adviser and the broker-dealer with respect to access to information concerning the composition and/or changes to such investment company portfolio.7 In
+The Shares will be offered by the Trust, which was organized as a Massachusetts business trust on February 22, 2016.
+The Trust is registered with the Commission as an investment company and has filed a registration statement on Form N-1A ("Registration Statement") with the Commission on behalf of the August and November Funds.
+Each Fund intends to qualify each year as a regulated investment company (a "RIC") under Subchapter M of the Internal Revenue Code of 1986, as amended.
+First Trust Advisors L.P. (the "Adviser") is the investment adviser to the Funds.
+Cboe Vest Financial LLC is the sub-adviser (the "Sub-Adviser") to the Funds.
+Rule 14.11(i)(7) provides that, if the investment adviser to the investment company issuing Managed Fund Shares is affiliated with a broker-dealer, such investment adviser shall erect a "fire wall" between the investment adviser and the broker-dealer with respect to access to information concerning

-See Post-Effective Amendment No. 237 to Registration Statement on Form N-1A for the Trust, which was filed with the Commission on July 12, 2018 (File Nos.
-333-146827 and 811-22135).
-The description of the Funds and the Shares contained herein are based on information in the Registration Statement.
+See Registration Statement on Form N-1A for the Trust (File Nos.
+333-210186 and 811-23147).
+The descriptions of the Funds and the Shares contained herein are based on information in the Registration Statement.
 There are no permissible holdings for the Funds that are not described in this proposal.
 The Commission has issued an order granting certain exemptive relief to the Trust under the Investment Company Act of 1940 (15 U.S.C.
 80a-1) ("1940 Act") (the "Exemptive Order").
-See Investment Company Act Release No. 32854 (October 6, 2017) (File No. 812-14781).
+See Investment Company Act Release No. 28468 (October 27, 2008) (File No. 812-13477).